AngelS017/ABC-algorithm-for-TSP/ArtificialBeeColony_TSP/README.md

 ## Version History

+### [v 2.0.2] - 2024-10-x
+- Changes on how to pass the hyperparameters for the different employed and onlooker bee mutation strategies.
+- Eliminated the search for unnecessary hyperparameter combinations from the ABC algorithm thanks to the new hyperparameter step in the mutation strategies.
+- Updated documentation (README and comments on functions)

 ### [v 2.0.0] - 2024-09-17
 - Added new functionality in ArtificialBeeColonyOptimizer: grid_search_abc()
 - Updated the minimum required Python version to 3.8